cse163/book/book_source/source/module-6-efficiency/lesson-17-profiling-and-program-speed/slow-python.md

 Even though Python is slow, it has a lot of benefits going for it that make it a _fantastic_ language to use, especially for data scientists.

-- It is way easier to program than languages like C. Even though its is fast to run, trying to write a correct program in C is a pain in the \*#!$@!
+- It is way easier to program than languages like C. Even though it is fast to run, trying to write a correct program in C is a pain in the \*#!$@!

   - This is important because developer time is also a valuable resource!
 Sometimes it's best to be able to write something quick and easy for other people to read (in Python).
-This lets you iterate on ideas and experiment with prototypes rather than pre-maturely trying to optimize by writing a program in a difficult to use language like C.
+This lets you iterate on ideas and experiment with prototypes rather than prematurely trying to optimize by writing a program in a difficult to use language like C.

 - Python provides incredible support for pre-compiled libraries to leverage the best of both worlds.
 For example, consider `pandas`.
 Most of the library is actually written in C!
 By letting them figure out how to write the gross, efficient code, we can leverage it with the nice Python syntax while still gaining speed benefits.
 This is why we made you avoid loops with `pandas` in HW2 and HW3.
 Writing a loop for something that can be done with `pandas` itself is WAY slower.